MicrosoftDocs/Viva/Viva/glint/managers-sharing-team-conversations.md

 Select **Start Presentation**.
 This will hide the page list, practices, and tips. **Stop Presentation** can be selected when you want to pause for conversation with your team.

-Team Conversations cover the following, in the terminology, your admin has preselected:
+Team Conversations cover the following, in the terminology your admin has preselected:

 - How to have a successful meeting
 - Reflections